When having a custom pool installed in your house or undertaking a renovation of an existing pool, you can opt for different types of finishes.

 3. Wider Customisability

 An aggregate pool finish helps you improve and customise the aesthetics of your pool.
 You can get different colours, textures, shapes, lighting designs and effects.
-It is one of the primary reasons why this type of finish is becoming so popular in recent times.
+It is one of the primary reasons why this type of finish has become so popular recently.

 4. Convenient

-Unlike a plaster finish, an aggregate pool finish appears to be very rough due to the different materials, such as pebbles, stones, shells, etc. However, despite the rugged appearance, an aggregate pool finish is much more comfortable underfoot and provides a non-slip surface as well.
+Unlike a plaster finish, an aggregate pool finish appears to be very rough due to the different materials, such as pebbles, stones, shells, etc. However, despite the rugged appearance, an aggregate pool finish is much more comfortable underfoot and provides a non-slip surface.

 According to research, the exposed aggregate finish is one of Australia’s most popular slip-resistant materials.
 Even local authorities and governments use this material for swimming pools.